AlanZhang1995/ECC_DM_for_DR/README.md

 # ECC_DM_for_DR

-Offical codebase for MICCAI 2025 paper "_Class-Conditioned Image Synthesis with Diffusion for Imbalanced Diabetic Retinopathy Grading_"
+Official codebase for the MICCAI 2025 paper:
+***Class-Conditioned Image Synthesis with Diffusion for Imbalanced Diabetic Retinopathy Grading***

 ---
 Author Feedback according to Reviewer's question: